iterative/dvc.org/content/docs/command-reference/root.md

 another directory when working in a subdirectory of the project.

 Use this command to build fixed paths to dependencies, files, or <abbr>data artifacts</abbr>.
-Useful when creating shell scripts that generate `dvc.yaml` files programmatically or with the `dvc run` helper.
+This is useful when creating shell scripts that generate `dvc.yaml` files programmatically or with the `dvc run` helper.

 ## Options